hmxmilohax/rb3-pc/instrument-repo/PS3 Guitar Hero Les Paul Guitar/readme.md

 ## NOTES:

+* Please note that this controller is known for having horrible latency.
 * Tilt does not work.
 Various things have been attempted to get it to work, but the weird gyroscope configuration does not work well with RPCS3 and constantly inputs garbage.

 <div align="center">